finos/FDC3/docs/api-bridging/spec.md

 }
 ```

-When an agent connects to the bridge, it should adopt the state of any channels that do not currently exist or do not currently contain state of a particular type.
+When an agent connects to the bridge, it and other agents connected to the bridge, should adopt the state of any channels that do not currently exist or do not currently contain state of a particular type.
 This synchronization is NOT performed via broadcast as the context being merged would become the most recent context on the channel, when other contexts may have been broadcast subsequently.
-Rather, it should be adopted internally by the Desktop Agent merging it such that it would be received by applications that are adding a user channel context listener or calling `channel.getCurrentContext()`.
+Rather, it should be adopted internally by each Desktop Agent, merging it such that it would be received by applications that have added a context listener to the channel or call `channel.getCurrentContext()` on it.

 It should be noted that Desktop Agents will not have context listeners for previously unknown channels, and SHOULD simply record that channel's state for use when that channel is first used.

-For known channel names, the Desktop Agent MUST also compare its current state to that which it has just received and may need to internally adopt context of types not previously seen on a channel.
+For known channel names, the Desktop Agents MUST also compare their current state to that which they have just received and may need to internally adopt context of types not previously seen on a channel.
 As context listeners can be registered for either a specific type or all types some care is necessary when doing so (as only the most recently transmitted Context should be received by un-typed listeners).
 Hence, the new context MUST only be passed to a context listener if it was registered specifically for that type and a context of that type did not previously exist on the channel.

 In summary, updating listeners for a known channel should be performed as follows: